National Close the Gap Day: FAQs

 What is Close the Gap?

 Aboriginal and Torres Strait Islander Peoples have some of the poorest health outcomes of any group of people in the world.
-On average, Aboriginal and Torres Strait Islander Peoples die 10–17 years younger than other Australians.
+On average, Aboriginal and Torres Strait Islander Peoples die more than 10 years younger than other Australians.

-The Close the Gap campaign aims to achieve Aboriginal and Torres Strait Islander health equality by 2030.
+The Indigenous led Close the Gap campaign aims to achieve Aboriginal and Torres Strait Islander health equality by 2030.
 Learn more about why the health gap exists.

 How long has Close the Gap been running?